 Palestra Ricciardi, founded at the beginning of the fifties by Tullio Ricciardi, is certainly one of the first fitness and body building gyms opened in Italy.
-This page is intended as a tribute to one of the pioneers of Italian body building and a chance to tell his story.
+This page is intended as a tribute to a pioneer of Italian body building and a chance to tell his story.

 Tullio Ricciardi, born in Florence in 1929, starts his agonistic activity when he’s 15 years old as a boxer in the flyweight category, winning his first competition after just one week of training.
-His physique, one could describe it as skeletal (176 cm for 50 kg), exposes him constantly to the spectators’ jeers during his matches, but it doesn’t stop him from fighting and winning on a regional level.
+His physique, one could describe it as skeletal (176 cm for 49 kg), exposes him constantly to the spectators’ jeers during his matches, but it doesn’t stop him from fighting and winning on a regional level.
 After 13 fights, of which he wins 12, he decides to abandon boxing to try one after the other all the sports which might strengthen him up: starting from rowing, swimming and tennis and from there he moves to free form gymnastics in a progression that resembles more a marathon than sports training.
 When he’s 20 years old his weight rises to 58 kg but also his height has increased to 182 cm.
-More desperate than pleased, thanks to an American friend he will make a discovery which will change his life: body building.
+More desperate than pleased, thanks to an American friend, Cyrus Shannon, the English Cemetery keeper at the time, he will make a discovery which will change his life: body building.

 After just two years he competes as a weightlifter among the lightweights and, as the papers said, “despite his natural handicap of his slim physique” he manages to place second twice during the Italian Championships, win ENAL’s Italian Championships and the Italian Cup, and add his name to the first 10 lightweights of Italy.